conradbez/hstream/README.md

 # HStream

-Convert your script to interactive python web app `user_said = hs.text_input("What would you like to say:")`
+Convert your script to interactive python web app like so:

+    `user_said = hs.text_input("What would you like to say:")`

-Powered by htmx enables easy app ejection to scale/extend once you've outgrown HStream.
+Powered by [Django](https://github.com/django/django) + [htmx](https://github.com/bigskysoftware/htmx) enables easy app ejection to scale/extend once you've outgrown HStream.
 Inspired by [Streamlit](https://github.com/streamlit/streamlit).

 # Usage